Queen Elizabeth II dead at 96 after 70 years on the throne

 A link to the almost-vanished generation that fought World War II, she was the only monarch most Britons have ever known.

-The same month she became the second longest-reigning monarch in history, behind 17th-century French King Louis XIV, who took the throne at age 4.
-On Sept.
-6, 2022, she presided at a ceremony at Balmoral Castle to accept the resignation of Boris Johnson as prime minister and appoint Truss as his successor.
+That same month she became the second longest-reigning monarch in history, behind 17th-century French King Louis XIV, who took the throne at age 4.
+On Tuesday, she presided at a ceremony at Balmoral Castle to accept the resignation of Boris Johnson as prime minister and appoint Truss as his successor.

 When Elizabeth was 21, almost five years before she became queen, she promised the people of Britain and the Commonwealth that “my whole life, whether it be long or short, shall be devoted to your service.”